 Some of the advice is stellar, such as the admonition to avoid Cortisone Shots! – And I love the admission that, “the conventional treatment works on the symptoms, not the cause.”

 But I have to disagree with some of the exercises he recommends for rehab, (and the frequency = too often!!) first and foremost being Reverse Curls!

 And another called “Unbalanced Rotation,” which involves holding the end of a small dumbbell at arms length, with full elbow extension, and then making circles with it.

 I like the idea of doing these with the elbow flexed (bent) at 90% – Just not with a fully extended arm (which is the same position you use for the Anterior Deltoid Raise I warned against earlier.

-Here’s my G+ “mini post” commentary on it:
+Here’s my Facebook post with more commentary on it:

 So those are the big ones in my mind.
 Are there any other exercises I should add to the list?
 Comments, anyone?
 (Scroll down a bit for the comment section.)

 Learn To Treat And Heal Your Own Tennis Elbow Or Golfer’s Elbow At Home With This Video Program